SEARCH Annual Awards Spotlight Leadership and Contributions to Justice and Public Safety

 SEARCH began presenting the Cooper Award in 1985.
 Check out a list of all past recipients, who have represented state-level justice and public safety agencies and programs in 22 States and the District of Columbia.

-Congratulations to Mr. Peter T. Higgins, Higgins & Associates, International, who has been selected to receive the 2014 O.J.
+Congratulations to Chief Harlin McEwen, Deputy Assistant Director (ret.), Federal Bureau of Investigation, and Chair, FirstNet Public Safety Advisory Committee.
+The SEARCH Board has selected him to receive the 2015 O.J.
 Hawkins Award for Innovative Leadership and Outstanding Contributions in Criminal Justice Information Systems, Policy and Statistics.

-Read more about Mr. Higgins’ national leadership in the biometrics field that has earned him SEARCH’s top practitioner honor.
+Read more about Chief McEwen’s five decades of national leadership to improve criminal justice and public safety information sharing, which has earned him SEARCH’s top practitioner honor.

-Read more about his leadership and contributions to SEARCH and the justice community.
+Read more about Major McGrail’s leadership and contributions to SEARCH and the justice community.